-- 5.11.1 In exceptional circumstances, following an investigation, the University may at any time, on the recommendation of the Academic Registrar, revoke an award and all privileges connected therewith, having determined that there is good cause to do so.
+- 5.11.1 In exceptional circumstances, following an investigation, the University may at any time, on the recommendation of the Director of Registry Services, revoke an award and all privileges connected therewith, having determined that there is good cause to do so.
 This may include; - a.
 Where an award is found to have been obtained by fraud or deception including academic misconduct - b.
 Where a graduate has not met the requirements of the award conferred, or, - c.
 Where the award has been obtained due to administrative error or irregularities in the conduct of the Award Board. - 5.11.2 In very exceptional circumstances, the Chair of the Academic Board may agree to vary the provisions of the Academic Regulations.
 This may include the approval of alternative forms of assessment, the variation of the academic calendar and the continuation of students with deferred assessments.

-Approved date June 2020 Author Academic Registrar Version 11 Review date June 2021 Approved by Academic Board
+Approved date June 2022 Author Director of Academic Services.
+Version 12 Review date June 2023 Approved by Academic Board